HCL-TECH-SOFTWARE/domino-keep-docs/docs/references/downloads.md

 - [Domino Admin API Postman collection](../assets/downloads/KeepAdminTest.postman_collection.json) to exercise KEEP APIs and its [Sample environment](../assets/downloads/KeepAdminTest.postman_environment.json).
 - [Demo.nsf](../assets/downloads/Demo.nsf) - Demo database for the Postman and Tutorial examples.

 The scripts below are only for reference (and amusement).
 THey have been superceded by the scripts provided by the installer.
-So there's no need beyond satifying curiosity to download them.
+So there's no need beyond satisfying curiosity to download them.
 {: .alert .alert-danger}

 <!-- ### Linux